-A fidelity bond is simply business insurance to protect from acts of dishonesty, fraud, or theft.
-In general, insurance policies do not cover illegal and deceitful acts by employees which can lead to financial strain or bankruptcy.
-Being bonded for fidelity gives you the means necessary to protect against many different types of bad behavior, and that can be a comfort to people who want to hire you for business.
-(Especially, but not limited to, businesses that are in and out of people’s homes like a cleaning business.)
+Insurance policies generally do not cover illegal and deceitful acts by employees, which can lead to lost assets, financial strain, or even bankruptcy.
+Being bonded for fidelity gives you the means necessary to protect against many different types of bad behavior, which is a comfort to people who want to hire you.
+(Especially, but not limited to, businesses that are in and out of people’s homes, such as a cleaning business.)

-When you purchase the bond, you will choose either first-party or third-party coverages.
-First-party coverages are for acts of theft from an employee; third-part coverages are for acts of theft from clients.
-Note: Even though it’s technically called a bond, a fidelity bond does not yield interest like other types of bonds.
+One important note: Even though it’s technically called a bond, a fidelity bond is not a financial asset and does not yield interest.
 Make sure you talk with an expert to get the correct and appropriate coverage for your business.

 What A Fidelity Bond Covers

-- Forgery: Forgery is when a document, signature, or other important object is imitated with the intention to deceive someone.
+- Forgery: Forgery is when a document, signature, or other important object is imitated to deceive someone.
 A fidelity bond covers forgery.

 - Embezzlement: When an employee steals company money, the bond will cover the losses.

-- Securities Fraud: Stock and investment fraud occurs when investors are given false information in an effort to falsify stock/investment.
+- Securities Fraud: Stock and investment fraud occurs when investors are given false information in an effort to falsify stock/investments.
 A fidelity bond will cover this fraud.

 - Computer Hacking: The bond can cover the cost of assisting customers with the aftermath of an employee hacking information and using it illegally.